Readiness Action Plan

 • In December 2015, Allies further agreed on tailored assurance measures for Türkiye to respond to the growing security challenges from the south.

-• Allies continue to strengthen NATO’s deterrence and defence.
-Following Russia’s brutal and unprovoked invasion of Ukraine in 2022, Allies further enhanced NATO’s military presence in the east of the Alliance, ensuring that forces remain ready to respond to any development.
+• Following Russia’s full-scale invasion of Ukraine in 2022, Allies further enhanced NATO’s military presence in the east of the Alliance, ensuring that forces remain ready to respond to any development.
+This included establishing four additional battlegroups in Bulgaria, Hungary, Romania and Slovakia.
+At the 2022 Madrid Summit, Allies committed to deploying additional forces on the Alliance’s eastern flank, by scaling up beyond the battalion-size multinational battlegroups to brigade-size units, where and when required.

-The assurance measures are a series of land, sea and air activities in, on and around the territory of NATO Allies in Central and Eastern Europe, designed to reinforce their defence, reassure their populations and deter potential aggression.
-These measures are a direct result of Russia’s illegal and illegitimate annexation of Crimea, Ukraine.
-They include a military presence in the east of the Alliance.
-All NATO Allies are contributing to these measures on a rotational basis.
-The measures can be stepped up or reduced as necessary, depending on the security situation.
+The Readiness Action Plan introduced a wide range of assurance measures, many of which continue to this day.
+These measures consist of a series of land, sea and air activities in, on and around the territory of NATO Allies in Central and Eastern Europe, designed to reinforce their defence, reassure their populations and deter potential aggression.
+The adoption of these measures was a direct result of Russia’s illegal and illegitimate annexation of Crimea, Ukraine in 2014, and they have been further enhanced following Russia’s full-scale invasion of Ukraine in 2022.
+All NATO Allies are now contributing to these measures on a rotational basis, ensuring a continuous military presence in the east of the Alliance.
+Assurance measures can be stepped up or reduced as necessary, depending on the security situation.

-Since May 2014, NATO has increased the number of fighter jets on air policing patrols over the Baltic States, and deployed fighter jets to Bulgaria, Romania and Poland.
+In addition to creating the structure for NATO’s forward land forces, the RAP led to bolstered activities in the air domain.
+Since May 2014, NATO has increased the number of fighter jets on air policing patrols over Estonia, Latvia and Lithuania, and deployed fighter jets to Bulgaria, Romania and Poland.
 In December 2015, a further package of tailored assurance measures was agreed for Türkiye.
 The Alliance conducts regular AWACS surveillance flights over the territory of its eastern Allies, and maritime patrol aircraft flights along the eastern borders of Allied territory.

-Adaptation measures are longer-term changes to NATO’s forces and command structure, which will make the Alliance better able to react swiftly and decisively to sudden crises.
+The RAP also introduced adaptation measures: long-term changes to NATO’s forces and command structure, which have made the Alliance better able to react swiftly and decisively to sudden crises.

 An enhanced NATO Response Force

-The NATO Response Force (NRF) is a highly ready and technologically advanced multinational force made up of land, air, maritime and Special Operations Forces (SOF) components that the Alliance can deploy quickly, wherever needed.
+The NATO Response Force (NRF) was a highly ready and technologically advanced multinational force made up of land, air, maritime and Special Operations Forces (SOF) components that the Alliance could deploy quickly, wherever needed.

-At the 2014 Wales Summit, Allies decided to enhance the NRF to strengthen the Alliance’s collective defence and ensure that NATO has the right forces in the right place at the right time.
-The NRF consists of about 40,000 personnel – a major increase from the previous level of 13,000.
-Its size is dependent on the task it is needed for.
+At the 2014 Wales Summit, Allies decided to enhance the NRF to strengthen the Alliance’s collective defence and ensure that NATO had the right forces in the right place at the right time.
+The NRF consisted of about 40,000 personnel – a major increase from the previous level of 13,000.
+Its size was dependent on the task it was needed for.

-The Supreme Allied Commander Europe (SACEUR) has overall command of the NRF.
-Each year on rotation, NATO’s two Joint Force Commands (based in Brunssum, the Netherlands and Naples, Italy) have operational command of the NRF.
+The Supreme Allied Commander Europe (SACEUR) had overall command of the NRF.
+Each year on rotation, NATO’s two Joint Force Commands (based in Brunssum, the Netherlands and Naples, Italy) had operational command of the NRF.

 Very High Readiness Joint Task Force

-Within the NRF, the Very High Readiness Joint Task Force (VJTF) – a “spearhead force” of around 20,000 troops, of which about 5,000 are ground forces – is able to begin deployment within two to three days wherever it is needed.
-The VJTF land element is supported by air, maritime and SOF components.
+Within the NRF, the Very High Readiness Joint Task Force (VJTF) served as a “spearhead force” of around 20,000 troops, of which about 5,000 were ground forces.
+It was able to begin deployment within two to three days wherever it was needed.
+The VJTF land element was supported by air, maritime and SOF components.

-Leadership and membership of the VJTF and NRF rotate among Allies on an annual basis.
-The VJTF and NRF forces are based in the lead countries, but able to deploy from there to wherever they are needed for exercises, crisis response or collective defence.
-The VJTF, which participated in its first deployment exercise in Poland in June 2015, is regularly tested during exercises.
+Leadership and membership of the VJTF and NRF rotated among Allies on an annual basis.
+The VJTF and NRF forces were based in the lead countries, but able to deploy from there to wherever they were needed for exercises, crisis response or collective defence.
+The VJTF, which participated in its first deployment exercise in Poland in June 2015, was regularly tested during exercises.

 NATO Force Integration Units

-NATO Force Integration Units (NFIUs) are small, multinational headquarters that facilitate the rapid deployment of the VJTF and Allied follow-on forces.
+NATO Force Integration Units (NFIUs) are small, multinational headquarters that facilitate the rapid deployment of Allied forces.
 Each one is staffed by about 40 national and NATO specialists.
 Their task is to improve cooperation and coordination between NATO and national forces, as well as to prepare and support exercises and any deployments needed.

 First, six NFIUs were established in Bulgaria, Estonia, Latvia, Lithuania, Poland and Romania and inaugurated in September 2015, constituting a visible and persistent NATO presence in these countries.
 Subsequently, two more NFIUs in Hungary and Slovakia were inaugurated, respectively, in September 2016 and January 2017.